EniL17/saucedemo-qa-automation/ARCHITECTURE.md

 # Architecture, Design Decisions, and Assumptions

-This document explains the *why* behind the automation project — the assignment explicitly asks for "a short architecture explanation and assumptions," so this covers both.
+This document explains the *why* behind the automation project.

 ---